 - explore wellness and care for themselves, their communities, and the world through the lens of diversity, justice, and sustainability

 Harstad Hall is the most historic building on campus, once housing the entire university.
-Today, Harstad Hall provides a single gender living experience for approximately 200 women and is home to the Women’s Empowerment and Leadership Community.
+Today, Harstad Hall provides a gender equity focused living experience for approximately 200 residents and is home to the Women’s Empowerment and Gender Equity Learning Community.
 Harstad also has some of the largest rooms on campus, with varying room sizes that add character to the five story hall.
 It is conveniently located between the library, Anderson University Center and Garfield Street, which is home to numerous stores and restaurants.
 To learn more please visit our Harstad Hall page.

 Hinderlie Hall is located close to Mary Baker Russell Music Center and Ingram Hall and central to the entire campus, it is convenient to everything regardless of your major!
 Home to approximately 130 residents, this hall is also the home of the Community for Creative Expression.
 Whether you identify as an artist or just love to be immersed in a creative community, this hall has an energizing community that is inspirational for all residents.
 To learn more please visit our Hinderlie Hall page.

 Ordal Hall was freshly renovated for the 2015-16 Academic Year and rooms fill up fast!
+Ordal is home to the Diversity, Justice and Sustainability (DJS) Community.
 It is one of two halls on campus with bay windows in most of the rooms and is home to approximately 170 residents.
 Ordal is conveniently located next to Ingram Hall, which houses PLU’s art and communications departments.
 Other buildings nearby are the Mary Baker Russell Music Center and the Hauge Administration building which houses both classrooms and many student services.
 To learn more please visit our Ordal Hall page.